Don’t just hire a law firm, build your team…

 - “Editor’s Choice” Award, WRAL Techwire Annual Awards, 2017

-By the way, Benji is also a co-founder of xElle Ventures, an early-stage Angel Network for women founders by women founders, executives, and investors.
-And, Benji and Jim also run the Innovate Capital Business Law Clinic at Campbell University, a free legal clinic for local startups.
+By the way, Benji was also a co-founder of xElle Ventures, an early-stage Angel Network for women founders by women founders, executives, and investors.
+And, Benji also runs the Innovate Capital Business Law Clinic at Campbell University, a free legal clinic for local startups.

 Connect with Benji today: